stan-dev/design-docs/ai_policy/AI_policy.md

 ## Human Accountability

-Every pull request (PR) must be submitted by a named individual who assumes full responsibility for the contribution.
+Every pull request (PR) must be submitted by a named individual who is responsible for the contribution.
 While we recognize that automation and AI can be part of a modern workflow, we do not accept fully automated or agentic submissions.